-Previously, the FERC required licensees to file Form 80 recreation reports for each project development every six years, unless the licensee obtains an exemption from FERC.
-The Form 80 report included summaries of annual use and average use on peak weekends for both daytime and nighttime periods to characterize use of these facilities during the calendar year preceding the year when the reports were filed.
+Previously, the FERC required licensees to file Form 80 recreation reports for each project development every six years, unless the licensee obtains an exemption from FERC.3 The Form 80 report included summaries of annual use and average use on peak weekends for both daytime and nighttime periods to characterize use of these facilities during the calendar year preceding the year when the reports were filed.
 The Form 80 report also included an assessment of the capacity utilization of the identified recreation amenities.

 For recreation use at Project recreation sites, Alabama Power will compile the 2014 FERC Form 80 data and collect data during 2019 following the methodology applied for the 2014 Form 80 data collection period (Alabama Power 2015) (see Appendix B).
 This will allow for analysis and comparison of recreation facility use and capacity between the 2014 and 2019 data collection periods.
-Counts will be conducted as summarized in Appendix B. For each month, sites are counted a minimum of six weekdays (8 am to 5 pm) and three weeknights (after 5 pm) at varying times of day and days of the week.
+Counts will be conducted as summarized in Appendix B, with clerks stationed at each recreation site for four hours.
+For each month, sites are counted a minimum of six weekdays (8 am to 5 pm) and three weeknights (after 5 pm) at varying times of day and days of the week.
 Two weekend days and one weekend night are observed each month, and one count will be conducted during each holiday weekend (Memorial Day, July 4th, and Labor Day).
+In addition, interviews to gather information on visitor satisfaction with existing facilities and the need for new recreation sites or upgrades will take place during the counts.
+Survey clerks will conduct interviews using a random sample of recreation users that visit the site on the day the counts are conducted.
+Alabama Power, in consultation with Harris Action Team (HAT) 5 members, developed a questionnaire to be used to Project recreation sites to gather information on visitor satisfaction with existing facilities and the need for new recreation sites or upgrades (Appendix C).
 Although not a Project recreation site, recreation use at Skyline will be characterized based on existing available recreation use data obtained from Alabama Department of Conservation and Natural Resources (ADCNR).

-&lt;sup>3.
-On December 28, 2018, FERC published a rule entitled Elimination of Form 80 and Revision of Regulations on Recreational Opportunities and Development of Licensed Hydropower Projects.
+3. On December 28, 2018, FERC published a rule entitled Elimination of Form 80 and Revision of Regulations on Recreational Opportunities and Development of Licensed Hydropower Projects.
 The rule eliminated the Form 80 requirement; however, Alabama Power will use the Form 80 methodology to keep data collection consistent.